-While corporations widely recognize the convenience and productivity enhancements that mobile applications deliver to their customers and employees, too few realize that mobile apps also can present significant security and privacy risks.
+While corporations widely recognize the convenience and productivity enhancements that mobile applications deliver to their customers and employees, too few realize that mobile app related data breaches also can present significant security and privacy risks.
 Imagine how it would feel to have hackers find and exploit vulnerabilities in your organization’s mobile apps before your mobile app security team discovers them.

 It’s not difficult to find examples of mobile app data breaches that resulted in severe consequences, both in terms of money and corporate reputation.
 Consider these recent events:

 - British Airways was recently fined $230 million for a web and mobile app breach that compromised some 380,000 card payments, revealing users’ personal and financial details.
 The fine is the largest to date under the new European Union General Data Protection Regulation (GDPR), which allows penalties of up to 4% of a company’s annual revenue.

 - Under Armour last year suffered a data breach affecting 150 million users of its MyFitnessPal accounts; the company’s stock promptly dropped 3.8%.

 - The New York Attorney General late last year settled with Equifax, Priceline, Western Union and others for failing to implement basic security in their mobile apps.
 The settlement requires the companies to enact comprehensive security programs to safeguard user data.

 - Timehop suffered a breach that exposed names and emails for some 21 million users — “essentially its entire user base,” according to TechCrunch.
 Some 4.7 million users also had a phone number attached to their accounts.

 - 7-Eleven Japan in July suspended its 7Pay app’s mobile payment feature after attackers exploited a password reset function to fraudulently charge $500,000 in purchases to other users.
 Seven & i Holdings scrapped the cashless payment feature in August as it struggled to resolve security issues.